 Umiam Lake or the Barapani lake is one of the reasons why Meghalaya is called the Scotland of the East.
 The lovely lake with hills in the backdrop reminds one of the Loch Lake of Scotland.
 The lake is quite well developed with water sports activity available here.

 Acknowledged as one of the wettest place on Earth, Cherrapunji is located around 60kms away from Shillong.
-The place is amazing during monsoons, and the best part is the rains that normally, happen in the evenings and through the night.
-The main attraction in this place are the lovely bridges that are made from living roots.
+Also, known as Sohra, this place is amazing during monsoons, and the best part is the rains that normally, happen in the evenings and through the night.
+Naturally, waterfall chasing is one of the most popular activities here.
+From the lovely Nohkalikai Falls to the stunning Wah Kaba falls, you are bound to have a refreshing time.
+The main attraction in this place is the lovely bridges that are made from living roots.
 These bridges are over 100 years old and some of them can hold over 50 people on them.
 The local Khasi tribes use these bridges to cross rivers and streams.
+The ones in Cherrapunji are the double decker one. and offer quite a hiking experience.
 A great place to trek and don’t forget to taste the local oranges here.

 Besides the Siju Caves which is around 130 kms away from Tura, there are some more tourist attractions of Meghalaya near Tura.
 Some amongst them are the Nokrak National park, Balpakram and Tura peak.